amiresaye6/printf/README.md

 	 => _putchar

 *********************************************
-may god be with you
+may God be with you.
+Amen